 - Grater/Electric Food Processor

 - Day 1- STOCK: Peel and cut onion in half.
 Peel 3 carrots and cut them in quarters.
-Rinse flanken.
-Place vegetables in soup pot with flanken and 4 quarts of water.
+Rinse Flanken.
+Place vegetables in soup pot with Flanken and 4 quarts of water.
 Bring to boil and skim any film that rises to the surface.
 Reduce to a simmer, cover pot and continue to cook for one hour and 45 minutes.
-Remove flanken, carrots and onion.
+Remove Flanken, carrots and onion.
+Discard carrots and onion.
 Carefully strain stock through cheesecloth lined strainer.
 Refrigerate meat and bones separately from stock.
 Chill stock overnight and remove all the fat the next day.

 - Day 2- BORSCHT: Pour stock and meat into large soup pot.
 Bring to a boil.
-While stock is heating, peel beets (wear rubber gloves or else your hands will turn red).
+While stock is heating, peel and shred beets (wear rubber gloves or else your hands will turn red).

-- Shred beets by hand or by using the shredding blade of food processor.
-When stock is boiling, add shredded beets.
+- When stock is boiling, add shredded beets.
 Simmer 15 minutes.
 Prepare remaining vegetables while beets are simmering.

 - Shred remaining three carrots and cabbage.
-Add to soup pot along with bay leaves, balsamic vinegar and sugar.
+Add to soup pot along with bay leaves, minced garlic, tomato paste, balsamic vinegar and sugar.
+Simmer one hour.

 - Peel and dice potatoes.
 Leave potatoes soaking in cold water until you need them to prevent them from turning brown.